rusitschka/valves/README.md

 control their absolute valve position (i.e. 0%-100%).

 The main goals are:
-* Vendor and platform independance - mix TRVs from Homematic or Eurotronic with room temperarture sensors from e.g Aqara (Zigbee)
+* Vendor and platform independence - mix TRVs from Homematic or Eurotronic with room temperature sensors from e.g Aqara (Zigbee)
 * Minimize valve adjustments to save battery live
 * Minimize manual tweaking by using a machine learning algorithm to detect and adapt room and valve properties